 The global music licensing ecosystem is a complex system of businesses, trade organizations, governments and music consumers transacting in real-time enabling trillions of uses of music generating billions of dollars in revenue for millions of rights-holders and income participants around the world.

 With this level of complexity, inefficiencies are widespread.
-Parties transacting domestically and abroad look to existing laws, music industry customs, direct negotiations, and available resources to properly identify and account to an innumerable, and often changing, number of rights-holders and income participants.
+Parties transacting domestically and abroad look to existing laws, music industry customs, direct negotiations and available resources to properly identify and account to an innumerable, and often changing, number of rights-holders and income participants.

-Creative Commons Notice: I would like to recognize the designers of the icons used in the Features section of the website: Search by il Capitano from the Noun Project, File by myladkings from the Noun Project, Keyword Analytics by Delwar Hossain from the Noun Project, export by AfterGrind from the Noun Project, and visualization by Giulia De Rossi from the Noun Project
+Creative Commons Notice: We would like to recognize the designers of the icons used in the Features section of the website: Search by il Capitano from the Noun Project, File by myladkings from the Noun Project, Keyword Analytics by Delwar Hossain from the Noun Project, export by AfterGrind from the Noun Project, and visualization by Giulia De Rossi from the Noun Project